Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 Teams are held back not just by a lack of vision, but by having too much vision too soon.
 Overloading a team with a picture of the future can prove overwhelming or distracting.
 Agile development values iteration and incrementality, and we need to embrace these principles when developing our teams as well.
 But rather than laddering up our product, we're laddering up a team's confidence in themselves and what they believe is possible.

-At each point, we need to ask, “Now that the team believes this about themselves, what do we want them to believe next.”
-Once a team experiences an ah-ha moment where they see the process creating momentum instead of draining it, we want to challenge them with the next step.
-A team that's just realized the value of clear acceptance criteria is ready to believe in the value of testing in a way that a team whose manager dictates test driven development, regardless of context.
+At each point, we need to ask, “Now that the team believes this about themselves, what do we want them to believe next?”
+Once a team experiences an aha moment where they see the process creating momentum instead of draining it, we want to challenge them with the next step.
+A team that's just realized the value of clear acceptance criteria is ready to believe in the value of testing in a way that a team whose manager dictates test-driven development, regardless of context, is not.

 3. Successful Teams Look Different